VioletHarmon2002/weatherStationproject/docs/journal.md

-today we had three different presentations, about front-end, back-end and databases i learnt a few new things about these 3 crucial parts in our projects, so i can impplement everything i had a problem with connecting my microcontroller to my mac using hub, but eventually it woe´rked, so i could also connect Internet on my WeMos.
+today we had three different presentations, about front-end, back-end and databases i learnt a few new things about these 3 crucial parts in our projects, so i can impplement everything i had a problem with connecting my microcontroller to my mac using hub, but eventually it worked, so i could also connect Internet on my WeMos. i spent some time today to go through all the documentation, especially knowledge base, so i can i deeper understanding in whole structure.